cnorick/curse-of-strahd-notes/Locations/Village of Barovia.md

 		- She waves the fee because they're new to Barovia and their journey into town must have been hard
 - When she explains why they're so expensive:
 	- it's a bit of magic her mother taught her before the witch killed her
-	- The pies bring the eaters only the sweetest of dreams, something poorly lacking in this dreary world
+	- The pies bring the eaters only the sweetest of dreams, something poorly lacking in this dreary world (make her seem grief stricken by the state of the world)
+- She'll point them to the [[Blood on the Vine Tavern]]